UCSFGeriatrics/Repository/README.md

 # Introduction to UCSF Geriatrics Github Code Repository
-This is how UCSF Geriatrics will use Github to construct and publish their analysis coding repositories.

 Purpose:
-- Create a valuable learning resource for our PI’s, MSTAR students, Fellows, and support staff who are increasingly invested in learning more about data analysis to become better researchers
+* To create a valuable learning resource for our PI’s, medical students, Fellows, and support staff who are increasingly invested in learning more about data analysis to become better researchers
-- Adhere to transparency, reproducibility, and practice good science principles as we contribute more new knowledge into the greater scientific community

 Criteria for GitHub Manuscript Repository:
 -	code needs to be generalizable so please minimize hard coded lines so users can incorporate this into their own analyses